 Newbie is a part of the KappAhl group and at the headquarters in Mölndal, Sweden, all designers, buyers and pattern-makers are busy producing about 8,000 unique items annually.
 Looking to a circular fashion future, the aim is for the environmental footprint of each product to be as small as possible.

 Five sustainability criteria that guide our efforts

 To ensure that every step in the process is as sustainable as possible, we make use of our Sustainable Product Scorecard.
 This is based on five criteria, which guide us in making sustainable decisions at every stage of the design process through to a sale-ready product.

 - Choice of material.The materials we choose are crucial from a sustainability perspective.
-By using organic cotton, recycled polyester or Tencel™, for example, we greatly reduce our use of water, energy and chemicals, as compared with conventionally manufactured materials.
+By using organically grown cotton, recycled polyester or Tencel™, for example, we greatly reduce our use of water, energy and chemicals, as compared with conventionally manufactured materials.